 If you plan to host more than 20 WordPress sites and need more PHP workers, you should look to Kinsta’s Enterprise packages.

-One important difference between the two hosts is that WPEngine limits your site’s growth.
-Their $99 plan only offers 100K visits/month, and based on how they calculate a “visit”, you will likely go over that quota.
+WPEngine $77 plan offers 100K visits/month and based on how they calculate a “visit”, you will likely go over that quota.
 When you do, you will have to pay a significant “overage” fee.

 Another notable difference between WPEngine and Kinsta is free migration.

-Depending upon your plan, with Kinsta, you get a limited number of free migrations and then have to pay $100 for each additional migration.
+Depending upon your plan, with Kinsta, you get a limited number of free premium migrations and then have to pay $100 for each additional migration.
+The migration will be done by the Kinsta team and usually, they finish it within 24-48 hours after you created a ticket for migration.
 The process of requesting a migration on Kinsta is smooth and professional.

 WPEngine doesn’t offer free migrations and charges $99 for every site migration.
 They do offer a DIY tool that you can use if you know how to do technical things; otherwise, you will need to pay them to migrate your site.